MysteryDash/NieR.Automata.Editor/README.md

 ### Acknowledgments

 Big thanks to MysteryDash for making the original application.
-I noticed he archived the repo so I forked it and made the changes need to get it working.
+I noticed he hasn't been active for a while so I forked the repo and made the changes needed to get it working.

 This project would not be what it is without the previous works of:
 - [CensoredUsername](https://github.com/CensoredUsername)